exosite/ElectricImp_Exosite_Integration/README.md

 **Example**
 ```
-local productId = "<Murano Product ID>";
+local productId = "<Product ID>";

 exositeAgent <- Exosite(productId, null);
 ```

 ### provision() ###
-Provisions the device with Exosite's Murano platform using the information provided in the constructor.
+Provisions the device with ExoSense using the information provided in the constructor.

 **Returns** \
 Nothing